 The High Divide Collaborative is an effective partnership of public land managers, state wildlife agencies, landowners, local community leaders, scientists, and conservation groups working together to conserve and restore lands of importance for local communities and to protect ecological integrity at the landscape scale.
-Our region of focus straddles the Continental Divide along the Idaho-Montana state line and is the center of connectivity between the Greater Yellowstone, Crown of the Continent and Central Idaho.

 The High Divide Collaborative’s area of interest is determined by the stakeholders involved in the partnership.
 This area is a subset of the full High Divide landscape and it brings in some parts of adjacent landscapes, like the GYE, Crown of the Continent, and the central Idaho.
 Our interest in cultural and ecological connectivity necessarily bleeds into these adjacent systems as we envision our conservation future for the High Divide.